cardano-scaling/hydra/docs/monthly/2023-09-monthly.md

   * [Incremental decommit #1057](https://github.com/input-output-hk/hydra/issues/1057) is fairly straightforward and can be evolved into 'partial fanouts', which solves similar problems as the [split-fanout #190](https://github.com/input-output-hk/hydra/issues/190) and [only signing closable snapshots #370](https://github.com/input-output-hk/hydra/issues/370) would address.
 Also, the [optimistic head closure #198](https://github.com/input-output-hk/hydra/issues/198) feature is closely related to this item.

 * Added a new feature to improve user journey of running the `hydra-node` by [removing the command line defaults #1064](https://github.com/input-output-hk/hydra/issues/1064).
-This came out of prior [idea discussion #454](https://github.com/input-output-hk/hydra/discussions/454) which highlights the life-cycle of ideas and features on the Hydra project.
+This came out of prior [idea discussion #454](https://github.com/input-output-hk/hydra/discussions/454) which highlights the life cycle of ideas and features on the Hydra project.

 ## Cardano Scaling workshop in Nantes, France